-If you are thinking about taking the frugality leap, here are six reasons why being frugal will rock your world.
+If you’re thinking about taking the frugality leap, we’ve got a free gift waiting for you at the end of this piece.
+But before that, here are seven reasons why being frugal will rock your world.

 1) Having Money for Emergencies

 Let’s face it, things happen.
 You may have unexpected car repairs or need a new water heater.
 Maybe you’ll head to the emergency room and instantly hit your deductible for the year.
 Whatever the case may be, living frugally means you have money saved for it.
 Instead of putting the new expense on credit, you get peace of mind by knowing you can write a check for it.
 Knowing you can take care of any problem that may arise is a great feeling.

 Hopefully, if you live frugally over an extended period of time, you can retire someday.
 While your friends work well into their 70’s, you can be at home working on your hobbies…or traveling…or sitting on your ass.
 Who cares?
 If you learn to save your money, you will be able to retire before many of your peers.
 Then, you can decide how you want to live your life.